Android 17 Code name "Cinnamon Bun" (leaks)

 3: True Multi-Device & Multi-Screen Support

-Google teased Desktop Mode in Android 16, but it never arrived.
-Now in Android 17, Google isn’t just adding Desktop Mode — they’re adding a universal multi-screen mode.
+Google teased Desktop Mode in Android 16, but never pushed it to Android.
+Now in Android 17, Google is not just adding Desktop Mode – they’re adding a universal multi-screen mode.

 Which means:

-• Connect your phone to a monitor → it switches to desktop mode
+Connect your phone to a monitor -> it switches to the desktop mode

-• Large screens → no more ugly black corners or unoptimized layouts
+Large screens -> no ugly black corners and unoptimized layouts anymore

-Every app will open full-screen on foldables, tablets, and large displays — out of the box.
+Every app will open full-screen on foldables as well as tablets and large displays — out of the box.

 4: Hub Mode (Google’s version of iPhone StandBy Mode)